hasansaifi/calculator/README.md

 # calculator

 A calculator made from CSS, HTML, and JS.
-UI Inspired from iOS.
+UI Inspired from iOS app.